Jump to navigation

 To ensure that an important component of the student's thesis involves either rigorous data analysis, and/or mathematical or computational modeling of data or machine learning problems, one of the thesis or research paper readers must be a participating graduate certificate faculty member (see CSML website for list).
 This reader will be required to either send a letter, or their reader's report, to the program director to verify that the research satisfies this requirement.

-The CSML graduate seminar course serves as a venue for reporting current results and discussing the integration of different research approaches to data analysis.
+The CSML graduate seminar course, SML 510, serves as a venue for reporting current results and discussing the integration of different research approaches to data analysis.
 Enrollment, attendance and participation in the CSML graduate seminar for at least one semester helps teach students how to communicate their research to a broad audience, and encourages the development of skills for interacting with other students, postdoctoral fellows, and faculty who are investigating data analysis problems.
 It also serves to build a supportive community of young scholars with shared interests.

 Peter J. Ramadge, Electrical Engineering